 Caragh drove for about twenty minutes until they reached an estate of small terraced houses in Clondalkin.

-“Are you still sharing with the alco?”
+“Is the alco still here?”
 Shaun asked as they walked down the front path.

 “He moved out just after I came back from Berlin.”

 Caragh made a fry and they sat together eating, as if everything was normal between them.
 Shaun cleared away, while she lit a fire in the sitting room and he brought two mugs of coffee in with him.
 He felt like kissing her and telling her he would always be there, but he knew there was no easy way to do this and he would only be turning the knife in the wound.

 “This would have been a good house for us,” she smiled sadly, sipping the hot coffee.

-She looked at him with tears in her eyes and he knew that she wanted him to hold her, but that would make it harder for both of them.
+Caragh looked at me with tears in her eyes and I wanted to hold her head against my chest, but that would have added to the pain for both of us.

-“You know what will happen if I stay another minute,” he warned taking her head in his hands and squeezing his lips against her forehead.
+“We know what will happen if I stay,” Shaun warned taking her head in his hands and squeezing his lips against her forehead.